-- (5) It is a defence for a person charged with an offence under subsection (1), (2), (3) or (4) for the person to show that the acquisition was made with the written approval of the owner of the property given before negotiations for the acquisition of the interest were entered into and after a full disclosure of all the relevant facts by the person seeking the approval. - (6) A person is guilty of an offence under subsection (1), (2), (3) or (4) if the person acquired the interest either in the course of business or in a private capacity. - (7) Without prejudice to the generality of subsection (1), (2), (3) or (4), a person is taken to acquire an interest in property for the purposes of any of those subsections if an interest in the property is acquired by or on behalf of a relative of the person. - (8) It is a defence for a person charged with an offence under subsection (1), (2), (3) or (4) for the person to show that - (a) the person acted honestly and reasonably; and

-- (b) the person who sold the property is in substantially as good a position as if the subsection had been complied with. - (9) A real estate agent must not, directly or indirectly, demand, receive or hold any valuable consideration in respect of a transaction in which the agent, a person employed by the agent, or a director of the agent, has acquired an interest in property in contravention of this section.

-- (10) A court before which a person has been convicted of an offence under this section is to order - (a) the person to pay to the vendor of the property any profit that was made, or, in the court's opinion, is likely to be made, from the acquisition of the property or from any related transaction; and - (b) that any commission or other valuable consideration received or held by a real estate agent in contravention of subsection (9) be paid to the vendor of the property.
+- (5) It is a defence for a person charged with an offence under subsection (1), (2), (3) or (4) for the person to show that the acquisition was made with the written approval of the owner of the property given before negotiations for the acquisition of the interest were entered into and after a full disclosure of all the relevant facts by the person seeking the approval. - (6) A person is guilty of an offence under subsection (1), (2), (3) or (4) if the person acquired the interest either in the course of business or in a private capacity. - (7) Without prejudice to the generality of subsection (1), (2), (3) or (4), a person is taken to acquire an interest in property for the purposes of any of those subsections if an interest in the property is acquired by or on behalf of a relative of the person. - (8) It is a defence for a person charged with an offence under subsection (1), (2), (3) or (4) for the person to show that - (a) the person acted honestly and reasonably; and s.
+50 Part 5 - Real Estate Agents and Property Managers (b) the person who sold the property is in substantially as good a position as if the subsection had been complied with.
+(9) A real estate agent must not, directly or indirectly, demand, receive or hold any valuable consideration in respect of a transaction in which the agent, a person employed by the agent, or a director of the agent, has acquired an interest in property in contravention of this section.
+Penalty: Fine not exceeding 500 penalty units.
+(10) A court before which a person has been convicted of an offence under this section is to order - (a) the person to pay to the vendor of the property any profit that was made, or, in the court's opinion, is likely to be made, from the acquisition of the property or from any related transaction; and that any commission or other valuable (b) consideration received or held by a real estate agent in contravention of subsection (9) be paid to the vendor of the property.